Joshua-Yuill/Votley_Final-Year-Project/Docs/report.md

 ## Introduction

-This proof of concept project, working in collaboration with Sir Rodger Manwood's School, is designed to engage students more within the classroom.
+This proof of concept project, working in collaboration with Sir Rodger Manwood's School, is designed to engage students with an age range of 12 - 18 more within the classroom.
 The aim is to design a seamlessly integrated participation tool that can easily fit into a teachers existing workflow to help students to focus more within the classroom.
 Having to navigate to a separate website or application to participate in a lesson can be disruptive and can slow down the flow of the lesson.

 // Use Bullet points to make points, convey why those decides were made. from an engineering perspective.